aredn/documentation/arednHow-toGuides/supernodes.rst

 Coordinating Supernode Deployments
 ----------------------------------

-A local network can be connected to multiple Supernodes, but a single Supernode should only be connected to a single local network, although it may be connected at multiple points.
-By having each Supernode connected to only a single local network, the owners of each local network are responsible for their own Supernodes.
-This simplifies management and maintenance.
-There is also some fault isolation since a failed Supernode will only impact the one local network to which it is connected.
+As more Supernodes are deployed linking more local networks, the overall performance of the *Cloud Mesh* will be impacted.
+Therefore, you should coordinate the deployment of Supernodes among the Supernode owners at the time when tunnel links are requested for the *Cloud Mesh*.
+Your goal should be to choose one or two Supernode peers for your Supernode so that you can establish primary and backup links to the worldwide mesh.
+Having more than three or four peer Supernode links will only add unnecessary traffic to the entire system without providing actual benefit.

 The number of messages a Supernode receives will scale linearly with the total number of nodes in all connected local networks.
 A Supernode receives a management message from every node in the network (all nodes in all local networks) every 5 seconds.
 With a typical message size of 100 bytes, a Supernode receives about 20 bytes per second per node.
 At the time of initial testing, there were 4,300 AREDN® nodes registered world-wide, so a Supernode for this network would receive ``84 KB/s`` or ``0.7 Mb/s``, which is a manageable bandwidth requirement.

-As more Supernodes are deployed linking more local networks, the overall performance of the *Cloud Mesh* will be impacted.
-Therefore, it is a good idea to coordinate the deployment of Supernodes among the Supernode owners at the time when tunnel links are requested for the *Cloud Mesh*.
+You may have multiple Supernodes on your local network, but each Supernode should only be connected to a single local network.
+By having each Supernode connected to only a single local network, the owners of each local network are responsible for their own Supernodes.
+This simplifies management and maintenance.
+There is also some fault isolation since a failed Supernode will only impact the one local network to which it is connected.

 .. image:: _images/supernode-owners.png
    :alt: Supernode owners